-3. The Commissioner notes that the Legal Aid Agency (formerly the Legal Services Commission) is not a public authority itself, but is actually an executive agency of the MOJ that is responsible for it.
-Therefore, the public authority in this case is actually the MOJ and not the Legal Aid Agency; however, for the sake of clarity, this decision notice refers to the Legal Aid Agency within this notice should also be read for the former Legal Services Commission.
+- 3. The Commissioner notes that the Legal Aid Agency (formerly the Legal Services Commission) is not a public authority itself, but is actually an executive agency of the MOJ that is responsible for it.
+Therefore, the public authority in this case is actually the MOJ and not the Legal Aid Agency; however, for the sake of clarity, this decision notice refers to the Legal Aid Agency within this notice should also be read for the former Legal Services Commission. - 4.
+The complainant describes himself as an "aspiring investigative journalist" who understood that there was a "huge maladministration concerning the MOJ in relation to the award of contracts and a possible cover up for misconduct in public office".

-- 4. The complainant is a solicitor whose law practice was part of a tender bid in 2010 for legal aid work, for which the law practice was not successful.
-The complainant then brought judicial review proceedings against the Legal Aid Agency after being refused a Mental Health contract during the tender process, because he failed to submit a complete Tender Information Form (TIF).
-Those proceedings were unsuccessful initially in the Administrative Court; however, they were remitted back to the Administrative Court to be heard afresh where the Legal Aid Agency accepted that its evidence at the time had not been complete. - 5.
-The further proceedings, heard in October 2013, were also unsuccessful and the complainant sought permission to appeal the decision to the Court of Appeal which was refused.
-He then sought to renew his application at a hearing on 1 April 2014, at which permission was again refused, bringing his proceedings to an end. - 6.
-The MOJ believed the complainant was acting in concert with another individual in making this request.
-Hereon in, this individual is referred to as 'individual A'. - 7.
-Individual A is part of another firm of solicitors, who were involved in the same tender proceedings in 2010, and was also unsuccessful.
-This firm also launched judicial review proceedings against the Legal Aid Agency, having been refused an immigration contract after failing to answer a number of the selection criteria questions on its application.
-The Commissioner notes that not only are these proceedings relating to individual A's firm ongoing, but that they were in progress at the time of the complainant's request. - 8.
+- 5. The MOJ believed the complainant was acting in concert with another individual in making this request.
+Hereon in, this individual is referred to as 'Individual A'. - 6.
+Individual A is part of another firm of solicitors, who were involved in the legal aid work tender proceedings in 2010, which were unsuccessful.
+This firm launched judicial review proceedings against the Legal Aid Agency, having been refused an immigration contract after failing to answer a number of the selection criteria questions on its application.
+The Commissioner notes that not only are these proceedings relating to individual A's firm ongoing, but that they were in progress at the time of the complainant's request. - 7.
 The MOJ advised the Commissioner that individual A has submitted a number of overlapping requests in relation to his firm of solicitors and that he has, in the MOJ's words, "an extensive history of making FOI requests relating to legal aid tender activity and in respect of which the Information Commissioner's Office has recently issued a decision notice supporting our use of FOI section 14(1)."
-In this case (reference FS50505670) individual A's request about [name of solicitor 3 redacted] was refused as vexatious on the basis that it related to his ongoing litigation, and that the MOJ was subject to unreasonable burden imposed by dealing with his overlapping litigation and FOIA correspondence.
+In this case (reference FS50505670)1 individual A's request about [name of solicitor 1 redacted] was refused as vexatious on the basis that it related to his ongoing litigation, and that the MOJ was subject to unreasonable burden imposed by dealing with his overlapping litigation and FOIA correspondence. - 8.
+The Commissioner also understands that the Lord Chancellor involved in the legal proceedings has requested that any further requests for disclosure from individual A should be made in those proceedings, as opposed to him making FOIA requests.
+The court will then be able to consider the relevance of the information in the context of those proceedings, and make an informed decision as to whether or not that information should be disclosed. - 9.
+Section 17(6) of FOIA allows a public authority not to respond to a request if it has previously issued a notice relying on section 14 and it would be unreasonable for the public authority to issue a further refusal notice.
+The Commissioner will usually only consider it unreasonable to issue a further notice when an authority has previously warned the requester that it will not respond to any further vexatious requests on the same or similar topics.

-&lt;sup>1 http://ico.org.uk/~/media/documents/decisionnotices/2013/fs\50505670.ashx
+1 http://ico.org.uk/~/media/documents/decisionnotices/2013/fs_50505670.ashx